GlassHeaded/well-idk/README.md

 ##
 this is my favorite album i love marina guys

-my fav song is Seventeen, Mowgli's Road, I Am Not A Robot, and Girls
+my fav song is Seventeen, Mowgli's Road, I Am Not A Robot, and Girls.

+she's so underated guys pls listen to her

 ##